jaimebw/old___jaimebw.github.io/_posts/2025-4-10-Intro-to-my-PhD.md

 The rest of this blog follows my attempt to answer these questions, one by one.

-The next sections will anwser the questions.

 # 2. Answering the questions

 ## 2.1 What is the easiest protocol to interact with an FPGA?

-After some thought, I realized my best starting point was [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter).
+After some thought, I realized my best starting point was UART .
 It’s the simplest, most beginner-friendly way to talk to an FPGA: just two wires (TX and RX), no extra clocks, and a well-established protocol.
 If you’ve ever tinkered with an Arduino or ESP32, UART feels like an old friend.
 The twist with FPGAs?
 You don’t just “import a library.”
 You have to build the protocol from scratch, one flip-flop at a time.
-There’s no cool `#include <uart.h>` to save you.
+There’s no cool ```#include <uart.h>``` to save you.

-Apart from that, you also need to control the state of the FPGA and perform arithmetic operations.
-Seems easy enough, but remember: we have no CPU!
-Everything must be implemented in digital logic, meaning we essentially configure the FPGA to act as a specialized processor.
+Beyond basic communication, I also needed a way to control the state of the FPGA and perform arithmetic operations.
+That sounds straightforward, but there is no CPU here—everything must be implemented in digital logic, effectively turning the FPGA into a custom processor.

-So far, we need the following modules:
+From a modular point of view, the design requires:

-1. UART Tx module: to transmit information to the laptop
+- UART Tx module: transmits information to the laptop

-2. UART Rx module: to read information from the laptop
+- UART Rx module: reads information from the laptop

-Additionally, we need dedicated buffer modules to handle data aggregation.
-Since UART communication typically transmits only 1 byte per frame, sending a single-precision (32-bit) or double-precision (64-bit) floating-point value requires 4 or 8 frames, respectively.
+- UART works with 1 byte per frame, so sending a 32-bit or 64-bit value means splitting it into 4 or 8 frames.
+To handle this cleanly, I added two buffer modules:

-That means we need two more modules:

-- UART Rx buffer – stores incoming pieces until we have the full value, then forwards it to the arithmetic module
+- UART Rx buffer: collects incoming bytes, reconstructs 32-bit fixed-point values (for example, a1 and a2), and forwards them to the arithmetic/control module once a complete value is available

-- UART Tx buffer – splits the result from the arithmetic module into frames and sends them sequentially to the UART Tx module
+- UART Tx buffer: takes the computed result from the control module, splits it into bytes, and feeds them sequentially to the UART Tx module

-So far, we need the next things:

-Additionally, we need dedicated buffer modules to handle data aggregation, since UART communication typically transmits only 1 byte of information per frame.
-This means that when working with single-precision (32-bit) or double-precision (64-bit) floating-point numbers, we'll need to assemble 4 or 8 frames respectively to reconstruct the complete value.

-Finally, to ensure system reliability, both buffers implement lightweight PID checking so each frame is validated and serialized correctly.
+To make the whole system robust, both buffers include lightweight PID checking so that each frame is validated before being accepted or transmitted.

 ## 2.2 What is the simplest oscillator (equation) that I can control?